pankaj8865/Basic-python-Exercies/README.md

 10.Generate a random number between 1 and 9 (including 1 and 9).
 Ask the user to guess the number, then tell them whether they guessed too low, too high, or exactly right.

+11.Write a program that returns a list that contains only the elements that are common between the lists (without duplicates).
+Make sure your program works on two lists of different sizes.
+Write this using at least one list comprehension
+Extra:

+    Randomly generate two lists to test this